100km Expedition in Greenland

 Naajaat Sermiat Glacier

-Break camp and set off in your kayak past a group of islands dotted with waterfalls and covered in leafy tundra.
-Paddle up Maniitsup Tunua Fjord, surrounded by the peninsulas of Maniitsop and Nuulussuaq and set up camp in front of the ice cap where you can enjoy the views of the Naajaat Sermiat Glacier, one of the oldest ice masses on the planet, right from your tent.
+Break camp and set off in your kayak, passing a group of islands dotted with waterfalls and covered in leafy tundra.
+Paddle up the Maniitsup Tunua Fjord, surrounded by the peninsulas of Maniitsop and Nuulussuaq, and set up camp in front of the ice cap.
+You'll be able to enjoy the views of the Naajaat Sermiat Glacier, one of the oldest ice masses on the planet, right from your tent.

 Day 4